deividAlfa/stm32_soldering_iron_controller/Readme_files/Operation.md

   * #### _Boot_
 Operation mode when powered on. __RUN__ or __SLEEP__.
   * #### _Wake mode_
 How to detect activity.
 SHAKE or STAND.
 SHAKE uses a motion sensor present in T12 handles, shake or hold the handle tip up to wake.
-STAND uses a separate wire to detect when the iron is in or out of the stand.
+STAND can use the same handle shake wire, but must be disconnected from the handle and connected so when the tip is in the stand, this wire is shorted to GND.
+Shorted = sleep, open = wake.
   * #### _Btn.
 Wake_
 Whether the moving the encoder or pressing the button wakes the controller.
   * #### _Buzzer_
-Buzz/beep when set temperature is reached or mode (sleep/wake) changes (?)
+Buzz/beep when notable conditions occur.
+    * Changing operating mode (sleep, run)
+    * Temperature reached after the setpoint was changes
+    * Alarm when no iron is detected or system error happens
   * #### _Unit_
-Temperature scale, Celcius or Fahrenheit
+Temperature scale, Celsius or Fahrenheit
   * #### _Step_
 Temperature step when adjusting tip temperature.
   * #### _GUI Time_
-How often the display is updated (?)
+How often the main screen readings are updated (voltage, temperatures).
+Should be greater than _PWM Time_.
+Low settings may cause objectionable "flicker."
   * #### _Save time_
-How long before storing changed settings in memory. (?)
+How long before storing changed settings in flash memory.
+Flash has a limited number of write cycles (~100,000).
+Higher values reduce writes, but settings changes could be forgotten when the controller is powered off or reset.
+Default: 5 seconds.
   * #### _RESET MENU_
 Reset various configuration sections:
     * ##### _Settings_